My Sensational Visit to Stockholm, Sweden

 The relatively small bar contained ice sculptures, ice benches, and tables for sitting.
 We were entertained by the colorful flashing lights pulsating to loud techno music.
-This extremely popular tour included an Absolut Vodka drink or a non-alcoholic version, both of which were served in an ice glass.
-Refills were available for purchase.
+This top-rated tour includes an Absolut Vodka drink or a non-alcoholic version, both of which are served in an ice glass.
+Refills are available for purchase.

-Twenty minutes were given to use at our leisure.
-At the Icebar’s exit is a small, but pricey souvenir shop.
-The experience is definitely touristy but I am glad I got to do it.
+Twenty minutes were given to use at our leisure, which we spent perusing Icebar’s small, but pricey souvenir shop.
+The experience is touristy, but I am glad I chose it.

 A Fun-Filled Day

-Stockholm, Sweden was founded in 1252.
-It is now a trendy metropolitan city.
+Stockholm, Sweden, was founded in 1252 and is now a trendy metropolitan city.
 The waterfront is filled with photogenic architecture, both old and new, and plenty of vessels such as sailboats, yachts, and ships.

 FYI: In 1628, the VASA warship set sail on its maiden voyage and sank in the Stockholm harbor.